openid/connect/openid-4-vc-security-and-trust-1_0.md

 is achieved are defined in the Trust Framework.

 All parties communicate with each other using a set of protocols, or just "protocol" in the following.
-In the case of OpenID 4 VP, the protocols are OpenID 4 Verifiable Credential Issuance and OpenID 4 Verifiable Presentations, with an optional use of SIOP v2.
+In the case of OpenID4VP, the protocols are OpenID for Verifiable Credential Issuance and OpenID for Verifiable Presentations, with an optional use of SIOP v2.

 ## Trust in the Issuer-Holder-Verifier Model